antonio-fiol/esphome-configs/README.md

 # riego2
 Two-valve plus transformer irrigation controller with a pressure sensor.
 If there is no water pressure, time doesn't count and the system waits until there actually is water available.

+# persianas1
+Motorized rolling shutter controller (time-based cover) with a pre-set closing position other than fully-closed, and a 4-button panel.

 # wemosoled
 Single analog white strip lamp with wake-up routine and ambient sensors (temperature, humidity).
 Uses OLED display to show ambient conditions as well as lamp status and time.